On this page

 Note: After the service app has Okta-scoped grants, only an admin with Super Admin role permissions can rotate the keys.

-You can use the following JWT claims in the request for a scoped access token:
+Use the following JWT claims (opens new window) in the request for a scoped access token:

 • alg: One of the supported algorithm values (RS256, RS384, RS512, ES256, ES384, or ES512).
 This is required for Okta to successfully verify the token by using the signing keys provided in the previous step.
 The alg parameter goes in the JWT header rather than a claim in the payload of the body.